jhaindev/quest-submissions/README.md

 ### Day Three ###

 #### 1. Why did we add a Collection to this contract?
 List the two main reasons. ####
+1. We added a collection so that we could store multiple CryptoPoop NFTs in the same path.
+2. Without a collection, nobody can give another user an NFT.
 #### 2. What do you have to do if you have resources "nested" inside of another resource? ("Nested resources") ####
+Define a destroy function that manually destroys all nested resources.
 #### 3. Brainstorm some extra things we may want to add to this contract.
 Think about what might be problematic with this contract and how we could fix it. ####

-#### 4. Idea #1: Do we really want everyone to be able to mint an NFT? 🤔. ####
+-Idea #1: Do we really want everyone to be able to mint an NFT? 🤔. #### No. We only want certain people to be able to mint an NFT.
+There are a number of ways to split it.
+I know on some platforms you purchase the NFT and then the owner pays the minting fee.
+In other instances, the creator pays to mint the NFT.

-#### 5. Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
-Is this good? ####
+-Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
+Is this good?
+  A better design would be to include some getter methods for quickly obtaining information that we want.
+We don't need the entire NFT in order to get this information, a reference would suffice.
+-Idea #3: Additional Capability Roles
+-Idea #4: Getter/Setter methods
+-Idea #5: Metadata variables
+-Idea #6: Improved logging.
+We should use panic statements and other methods for logging errors instead of just force unwrapping.
+It will make debugging problems much easier later.
+It will also help if we need to provide user feedback on the FE.

 ### Day Four ###

-#### 1. Take our NFT contract so far and add comments to every single resource or function explaining what it's doing in your own words.
-Something like this: ####
+#### 1. Take our NFT contract so far and add comments to every single resource or function explaining what it's doing in your own words. ####
 ```
 pub contract CryptoPoops {
   pub var totalSupply: UInt64

+  /*
-  // This is an NFT resource that contains a name,
+  This is a resource of named NFT.
+It contains variables for name, favorite food, and lucky number.
-  // favouriteFood, and luckyNumber
+  This resource is the backbone of CryptoPoops NFT
+  */
   pub resource NFT {
     pub let id: UInt64

     pub let name: String
-    pub let favouriteFood: String
+    pub let favoriteFood: String
     pub let luckyNumber: Int

     init(_name: String, _favouriteFood: String, _luckyNumber: Int) {
       self.id = self.uuid

       self.name = _name
-      self.favouriteFood = _favouriteFood
+      self.favoriteFood = _favouriteFood
       self.luckyNumber = _luckyNumber
     }
   }

+  /*
-  // This is a resource interface that allows us to... you get the point.
+    This resource interface ensures that in regards to our collection, only specific functionality is exposed to the public.
+    This interface will help protect our collections from maleficent users.
+    We are allowing the public to deposit an NFT, get ids from our collection, and borrow NFTs (for read access).
+  */
   pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)
     pub fun getIDs(): [UInt64]
     pub fun borrowNFT(id: UInt64): &NFT
   }

+/*
+This resource was created to hold all of our NFTs.
+Think of it like a binder -- or a dictionary.
+It implements type CollectionPublic.
+This means
+it needs to have deposit, getIds, and borrowNFT functions.

+This collection will help us store NFTs.
+It will also ensure that our users are able to receive NFTs.
+*/
   pub resource Collection: CollectionPublic {
     pub var ownedNFTs: @{UInt64: NFT}

+    //This function is required by the CollectionPublic resource interface.
+It permits an individual to deposit an NFT into our collection.
     pub fun deposit(token: @NFT) {
       self.ownedNFTs[token.id] <-! token
     }
+    //This function permits an individual to withdraw an NFT from the Collection.
+This function *should* only be accessible to the owner of the collection.
     pub fun withdraw(withdrawID: UInt64): @NFT {
       let nft <- self.ownedNFTs.remove(key: withdrawID)
               ?? panic("This NFT does not exist in this Collection.")
       return <- nft
     }
+    //This function is required by the CollectionPublic resource interface.
+It provides an individual with the list of NFT IDs.
     pub fun getIDs(): [UInt64] {
       return self.ownedNFTs.keys
     }

+    //This function is required by the CollectionPublic resource interface.
+It permits an individual to borrow an NFT (to get a reference to an NFT in the collection)
     pub fun borrowNFT(id: UInt64): &NFT {
       return (&self.ownedNFTs[id] as &NFT?)!
     }